-What’s This Fuss About Foreign Exchange Programs At B-Schools?
+What’s This Fuss About Student Exchange Programs At B-Schools?

 “If you can find your footing between two cultures, sometimes you can have the best of both worlds.”
 I can’t seem to agree more with this quote of Randy Pausch except for the fact that sometimes it’s not just confined to two, but can very well be many, for both cultures and worlds!
 There are not many real – life examples of this but the foreign exchange program of a b-school that typically takes place during the term 5 of any two-year MBA course.

 I lucidly remember mentioning student exchange in one of my articles that got published right before I took admission at IIM Indore as a top item in my to-do list while pursuing MBA.
 Staying true to my year-old commitment, I’ll be supposedly living the best 3 months of my life starting from this September.
 I’ll be attending classes at SKEMA Business School, France.